NethermindEth/sedge/README.md

 ## 🔥 What can you do with sedge today?

-- Select an execution, consensus and validator node (manually or automatically) and generate a `docker-compose` script with production-tested configurations to run the setup you want.
+- Select an execution, consensus and validator client node (manually or automatically) and generate a `docker-compose` script with production-tested configurations to run the setup you want.
 - Don't remember `docker-compose` commands or flags for your setup?
 Check docker logs of the running services with `sedge logs`, and shut them down with `sedge down`
-- Generate the keystore folder using the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) tool with `sedge keys`
+- Generate the keystore folder with `sedge keys` for mainnet using the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli) tool or for the rest of supported networks using our own experimental code.

 > **Disclaimer:** Users acknowledge that staking-deposit-cli is an external tool, which means that Nethermind exercises no control over its functioning and does not accept any liability for any issues that may arise from the use of the tool.

+> **Disclaimer:** Users acknowledge that generating the keystore for other network apart from mainnet is an experimental and not audited feature.
+Nethermind takes no responsibility for any malfunctioning or lost money derived from an unexpected behavior during keystore generation.

 The setup is currently designed to start all three nodes required to run a full local validator (execution, consensus and validator node).
 Soon, Sedge will let you connect to a public or remote node for the execution and consensus layers.
 Once the consensus node is synced, a validator node will be executed automatically.
 We suggest that you make use of the initial time taken to sync to prepare the keystore file and make the deposit for your staked ether.